junxit/us-congress-bills-114/metadata.md

 - 2015-10-26 — Placed on the Union Calendar, Calendar No. 237.
 - 2015-10-26 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-312.
 - 2015-10-26 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-312.
+- 2015-11-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-11-16 — Considered as unfinished business. (consideration: CR H8210-8211)
+- 2015-11-16 — Considered under suspension of the rules. (consideration: CR H8174-8175)
+- 2015-11-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1338.
+- 2015-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-16 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2015-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 627). (text: CR H8174)
+- 2015-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 627).(text: CR H8174)